 Many of the best new Mexican restaurants in Philadelphia have opened in the city’s historic Italian Market on 9th Street.
 While a few Italian specialty businesses continue to thrive in Philly’s Italian Market, the influx of Mexican restaurants and retailers has changed the neighborhood’s landscape, with Cristina Martinez’s South Philly Barbacoa leading the charge.

 Martinez has received national acclaim, both for her immigration activism and her wonderful braised lamb tacos.
 She (along with husband Benjamin Miller) worked at different restaurants over the last few years before settling in the thick of it all on the corner of 9th and Ellsworth Streets.

 You’ll want to chow down at South Philly Barbacoa first.
-You can then dine at a number of more upscale Mexican restaurants including El Vez in Midtown Village, Mission Tacqueria in Center City, Distrito in West Philly, Taqueria Feliz in Manayunk and the exciting new Condesa near Rittenhouse Square.
+You can then dine at a number of more upscale Mexican restaurants including El Vez in Midtown Village, Cantina La Martina and Mission Tacqueria in Center City, Taqueria Feliz in Manayunk and the exciting new Cantina La Martina in Kensington.

 10. Middle Eastern Food

 Zahav’s chef Michael Solomonov is world-famous for bringing an Israeli food revolution to Philadelphia.
 Solomonov has opened a number of great eateries in addition to his flagship Zahav including hummusiya Dizengoff, Jewish diasporic Abe Fisher, falafel joint Goldie and new cafe K’Far.

 You’ll need to plan ahead to score a reservation at Zahav.
 Your reward will be a tasting menu filled with outstanding mezzes and braised lamb shoulder.
 If you don’t taste the simple, savory, creamy pleasure of Solomonov’s hummus at Zahav or Dizengoff, you’re missing something special during your trip to Philadelphia.